pubky/pkarr/docs/quickstart.md

 }
 ```

-Use `resolve(&public_key, ResolvePolicy::DhtNetworkOnly)` when you need the latest version, for example before publishing updates. `ResolvePolicy::CacheFirst` only returns non-expired cached packets; use `ResolvePolicy::LocalOrRelayCacheOnly` when expired cached packets are acceptable.
+Use `resolve(&public_key, ResolvePolicy::NetworkOnly)` when you need the latest version, for example before publishing updates. `ResolvePolicy::CacheFirst` only returns non-expired cached packets; use `ResolvePolicy::CacheOnly` when expired cached packets are acceptable.

 ## Complete Example